Mugamoodi: Development

-Mysskin wrote Mugamoodis story in 2005.
-In September 2008, it was reported that Suriya signed a film titled Mugamoodi (Mask), which will be directed by Mysskin and produced by UTV Motion Pictures.
+In September 2008, it was reported that Suriya had signed a film titled Mugamoodi (Mask), which would be directed by Mysskin and produced by UTV Motion Pictures.
 It was reported that A. R. Rahman would compose the music for the film.
-The film was reported to be made on a budget of ₹35 crore, as the film involved extensive computer graphics and visual effects.
-Suriya was also intended to learn martial arts for the film.
-In July 2009, Suriya opted out due to schedule conflicts and it was reportedly that Vishal would play the role.
+The film was reported to be made on a budget of ₹35 crore, as it involved extensive computer graphics and visual effects.
+Suriya intended to learn martial arts for the film.
+In July 2009, Suriya opted out due to schedule conflicts, and it was reported that Vishal would play the role.
 As the project remained dormant, Mysskin moved on to script a horror film.
 Later, it was reported that Jiiva would play the main lead, who liked the concept.

-The film is produced by Ronnie Screwvala and Siddharth Roy Kapur of UTV Motion Pictures.
-Mugamoodi was the first superhero film in Tamil Cinema.
+The film was produced by Ronnie Screwvala and Siddharth Roy Kapur of UTV Motion Pictures.
+Mugamoodi was claimed to be the first superhero film in Tamil cinema.